 - Since 2013, our Habitat Enhancement Program has created or enhanced 12 habitat sites in the lower mainland that cover an area of approximately 10 hectares, or more than 13 football fields

-- Approximately 86 hectares of offsetting habitat will be advanced as part of the Roberts Bank Terminal 2 Project
+- About 86 hectares of offsetting habitat will be advanced as part of the Roberts Bank Terminal 2 Project

 Learn more about the work we’re doing to protect the environment